johanhelsing/matchbox/README.md

 ### Matchmaking

 `matchbox_server` is a decent general purpose signalling server that supports a rudimentary form of matchmaking.
 The server supports the the `next` query to match users into "rooms" of that size.
-For instance, `?next=3` will conntect pairs of three players together to the same room, in the order the server discovers them.
+For instance, `?next=3` will connect groups of three players together to the same room, in the order they connect to the server.

 You can also use a room slug for even more tailored matching.
 Matchmaking queue buckets differ for all 3 of the following examples: